Locally loop algebras and locally affine Lie algebras: Abstract

 \section{Abstract}

-We investigate a new class of Lie algebras, which are tame locally extended affine Lie algebras of nullity $1$.
-It is an infinite-rank analog of affine Lie algebras, and their centerless cores are a local version of loop algebras.
-Such algebras are called locally affine Lie algebras and locally loop algebras.
-We classify both of them.
+In this study, we investigate a new class of Lie algebras, i.e., tame locally extended affine Lie algebras of nullity $1$, which are an infinite-rank analog of affine Lie algebras.
+This type of algebra is called a locally affine Lie algebra.
+A certain ideal of a locally affine Lie algebra, called a core, is a universal extension of a local version of a loop algebra, which is called a locally loop algebra.
+We classify locally loop algebras and locally affine Lie algebras.

-Throughout the paper $F$ is a field of characteristic 0.
-All algebras are assumed to be unital except Lie algebras, and tensor products are over $F$.
+Throughout this study, $F$ is a field of characteristic 0.
+All of the algebras are assumed to be unital, except the Lie algebras.
+The tensor products are over $F$.